GitOptimistLeon/Leon-Darko-Resume/README.md

-This is just a resume webpage I created.
+This is just a résumé webpage I created.
 I think its awesome.
 You should check it out.